GrzegorzKrug/Decimal_Clock/README.md

 ## Decimal Minute

 	1 second is the same as normal second.
-	Clock is modified to have 100 sec in 1min and 100 mins in 1hour Day time: 8 hours : 64 min : 0 sec
+	Day time: 8 hours : 64 min : 0 sec
 	1 Hour is equal to 100 min
 	1 Min is 100 sec

 ## Decimal Day

-	Clock is scaled to be uniformed.
-1 second is scaled.
+	Clock is scaled to fit 10 hours.
 	Day time: 10 hours : 0 min : 0 sec
 	1 hour is equal to 100 min.
 	1 min has 100 sec.